Mission Statement

 Leadership

-Andrew Davis holds a BA from The Evergreen State College and a Master's in Food and Agriculture Policy from Vermont Law School.
+Andrew Davis holds a BA from The Evergreen State College and a Master's in Food and Agriculture Law and Policy from Vermont Law School.
 He worked as a Agricultural Conservationist in Vermont before coming back to be closer to family in his home town of Marysville, WA.
 He worked as a Farm Manager for Rents Due Ranch before becoming a Greenhouse Manager at Orchard's Nursery in Stanwood WA.
-He is the co-founder and CEO of Puget Sound Public Farms.
+He is the co-founder and President of the board of Puget Sound Public Farms.

 Our principles